-Complex consciousness among people who have minimal brain tissue function normally, with normal intelligence, and normal social function, despite having virtually no brain at all.
+There are rare but surprising cases of people who seem to function normally, with normal intelligence, and normal social function, despite having virtually no brain at all.
 In one case, published in 2007, a high school honor student who had been accepted for enrollment by Smith College underwent surgery after she was injured and knocked unconscious in an automobile accident.
 An x-ray of her head just before surgery revealed that she had no cerebral cortex at all.
 She had just a brainstem inside her skull.
 When the surgeon opened her skull to operate that is exactly what he found-a brainstem and that's all.